If you dedicate enough time to this hobby you’ll sooner or later ask for advice about a headphone you never had the chance to hear.

 Inexperienced hobbyists will try to help because everyone likes to help and you’ll probably buy a product only to find out it doesn’t really have the sound signature, comfort or practical utility you needed from it, thus the cycle starts again.

 Some sites and forums I shall not name here actually make a living from this kind of advice and they prosper.

 Sadly more often than not people giving advice never actually heard the product but use the reviews of others to help you the best way they can.

-This is not wrong per say but can make you lose time, money and sadly even make you give up on you newly found headphone hobby.
+This is not wrong per se but can make you lose time, money and sadly even make you give up on your newly found headphone hobby.

 I admit sometimes a headphone or brand is so bad that everyone in a group agrees you should stay away from it.
 You just need to be careful to know if it’s not a biased opinion.
 So you should search review sites, online shops reviews and get your hand on everything related to what you want to buy, this includes measurements made by reputable sources and fans alike.

-You should always try to hear a headphone before buying it, specially if it’s your first foray in to the hobby!
+You should always try to hear a headphone before buying it, especially if it’s your first foray into the hobby!
 This rule is THE rule!

 If someone really wants to help you, he or she will say if they intimately know the product, whats their favorite headphones or sound signature and their favorite music genres.